uduvudu/uv-context/README.md

 ## Versioning scheme
 Each defined prefix is a mapping to an URI.
 It is a simple 1:1 mapping to make sure we get unambiguous results on [shrinking and resolving](http://www.w3.org/TR/rdf-interfaces/#prefix-maps) URIs.
 Once a prefix is in this repository, it cannot be altered anymore within same MAJOR release according to [Semantic Versioning 2.0.0](http://semver.org/).

 This makes sure that within the same MAJOR release prefixes stay the same and do not break existing code.
-MINOR versions will be used for newly introduced prefixes which can be requested by opening a pull request on Github.
+MINOR versions will be used for newly introduced prefixes, which can be requested by opening a pull request on Github.

 If you are using tools like NPM you should block the MAJOR release number to be sure your code does not break in the future.
 MINOR and REVISION releases can be wildcards.
 In case you define your own additional prefixes you might want to block MINOR too to avoid clashes.